onepiecejs/nodejs-cantas/README.md

 ![project screenshot](./public/images/cantas-help-list.gif)

 ## Update news
-### Current stable: v0.6
+### Current stable: v0.7

 ###new features:

-1. support importing trello's exported board json file.
-2. support adding card image cover
+1. we can importing bugzilla bugs as a card to one board.
-2. support file upload to cantas
+2. now support nodejs 0.10.x runtime

 ## Setup development environment